mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 ![VCB actual returns vs. daily-refit GARCH VaR forecasts](outputs/var_backtest_vcb.png)

+**Insight:** A walk-forward backtest is only meaningful if the forecast genuinely updates with new information at every step — refitting daily, rather than periodically, keeps the VaR series responsive to real changes in volatility rather than lagging behind them.

 ---

-### 4. VCB VaR forecasts were not rejected by the backtests
+### 5. VCB VaR forecasts were not rejected by the backtests

 Using 246 out-of-sample forecasts: